xteve-project/xTeVe-Documentation/en/configuration.md

 - **Timeout for new client connections:** xTeVe waits for the set time before new connections are allowed.
 Helpful for fast channel switching.

-- **User agent:** Defines which user agent should be in the header of an HTTP connection.
+- **User Agent:** Defines which user agent should be in the header of an HTTP connection and xTeVe buffer.

+- **FFmpeg Binary Path:** File path to FFmpeg.

+- **FFmpeg Options:** FFmpeg options, with the default settings no stream is transcoded only remuxing.
+Further parameters are available [here.](https://ffmpeg.org/ffmpeg.html)

+- **VLC Binary Path:** File path to VLC or CVLC.

+- **VLC Options:** VLC options, with the default settings no stream is transcoded only remuxing.
+Further parameters are available [here.](https://wiki.videolan.org/Documentation:Command_line/)

 #### Backup
 - **Location for automatic backups:** Location for automatic backups. xTeVe needs write permission for this folder